 Kalert can help you keep track of all those ability cooldowns in a clear and uncluttered way.

 It can also help you look out for specific boss abilities, as well as buffs/debuffs from other players in your raid.

-Many top spec guides will have a Kalert set with them, making setting up alerts a simple copy/paste/rearrange job.
+Many top spec guides will have a Kalert set included with the guide, making setting up alerts a simple copy-paste-rearrange job.

 Eventually you may want to start making your own alerts, learning how to fine tune the alerts to your liking.

-For now I’m just going to show you how to do an initial Kalert set up and copy/paste/rearrange your first Kalert set onto your system.
+For now I’m just going to show you how to do an initial Kalert set up and copy-paste-rearrange your first Kalert set onto your UI.

-You can download the most up to date version of Kalert using the Twitch App, or manually using curseforge.
+You can download the most up to date version of Kalert using the Curseforge App, or manually using curseforge.

 You will find both of these locations will give you a copy of Kalert that hasn’t been updated since 2013!
 This is fine!
 The Add On was specifically designed to learn all the new abilities itself, so the add on stays up to date by itself!